NBC canceled this series — and it's Netflix's No. 1 show right now

 The cast posted their honest emotions — filled with disappointment, confusion and sadness — on social media.

 But the true reason behind the show's cancelation appears to be something other than its ratings or its trio of popular stars.
 TVLine notes that speculation abounded that co-star Manny Montana refused to take a lower rate.
-Additionally, Montana and Hendricks had apparently icy working relationship.
+Reportedly, Montana and Hendricks had an icy working relationship.

 Well, if Netflix feels like Good Girls' viewership is strong enough right now to get them to try and bring Universal Television back to the table, who knows what could come of this.
 A Deadline report noted that Universal decided to not try and shop the show beyond Netflix, and that a plan to move Good Girls to the big red streaming machine didn't work out.